-The programme is a professional programme accredited by the Board of Town Planners Malaysia (LPBM) and recognised by Malaysian Public Services Department (JPA Malaysia).
+The programme is a professional course accredited by the Malaysian Public Services Department (JPA Malaysia) and the Board of Town Planners Malaysia (LPBM).

 Graduates of the programme have fpund employment opportunities widely in the public and private sectors as well as non-governmental organisations (NGOs).
 In the public sector, the graduates are eligible to be employed as a planner at government agencies such as Jabatan Perancangan Bandar dan Desa, Jabatan Kerajaan Tempatan, Jabatan Perumahan Negara, Jabatan Pengurusan Sisa Pepejal Negara, Jabatan Lanskap Negara and local authorities.
 In the private sector, the graduates are eligible to work in planning consultation firms, property developers, project management firms and construction companies.
 Other opportunities for the graduates are to be an academician or working with NGOs focusing on the society and the environment.

 Courses offered under this programme are based on the classification scheme shown in the table below:

 To be eligible to graduate from this programme, students must complete a total of 133 credit hours or more, accumulated from courses that are set according to the Classification of Courses section as shown below with a minimum CGPA of 2.0.